mpgirro/atom-language-forth/README.md

-# Forth language support in Atom
+# Forth language support for Atom

-Adds syntax highlighting to Forth files in [Atom](https://atom.io).
+Syntax highlightning for the [Forth programming language](https://en.wikipedia.org/wiki/Forth_(programming_language)) to the [Atom editor](https://atom.io).

-Install it via the Settings Pane or by using the Atom Package Manager:
+Install this package via the Settings Pane or by using the Atom Package Manager:

     apm install language-forth